 - Keep it simple: forget about hard-to-spell, long and clever words or anything too complex–unless you want to make it hard for people to remember your URL.
 Do yourself a favor: dump the cutesy names and don’t use numbers–they won’t help.
 Best practice?
 A name with only one possible spelling.

-- Define your target demographic: if you are targeting a specific geographical location, choose a country or regional specific TLD and it will be easier to get found on search engines.
+- Define your target demographic: if you are targeting a specific geographical location, choose a country or region-specific TLD and it will be easier to get found on search engines.

 - Be mindful of the extension: